planetarian/damecon-browser/README.md

 ### From a Release build:

-Download the `damecon-browser-*-win.zip`, extract it to an empty folder, and run `damecon-browser.exe`.
+Download the `damecon-browser-*.zip`, extract it to an empty folder, and run `damecon-browser.exe`.

 ### From source code, using `yarn`: